cssinjs/jss/docs/plugins.md

 In case you use any of the following plugins please bear in mind that they should be registered in this order:

-1.  jss-plugin-syntax-template - JSS plugin enables string templates
+1.  jss-plugin-template - JSS plugin enables string templates
 1.  jss-plugin-cache - JSS plugin that caches the rules and delivers insane performance.
-1.  jss-plugin-syntax-global - JSS plugin, allows global styles.
+1.  jss-plugin-global - JSS plugin, allows global styles.
-1.  jss-plugin-syntax-extend - JSS plugin, allows to extend rules at compile time.
+1.  jss-plugin-extend - JSS plugin, allows to extend rules at compile time.
-1.  jss-plugin-syntax-nested - JSS plugin, allows nested selectors and pseudo selectors.
+1.  jss-plugin-nested - JSS plugin, allows nested selectors and pseudo selectors.
-1.  jss-plugin-syntax-compose - JSS plugin, allows classes composition.
+1.  jss-plugin-compose - JSS plugin, allows classes composition.
-1.  jss-plugin-syntax-camel-case - JSS plugin, allows to write styles in camel case.
+1.  jss-plugin-camel-case - JSS plugin, allows to write styles in camel case.
-1.  jss-plugin-syntax-default-unit - JSS plugin, adds default units to numeric values.
+1.  jss-plugin-default-unit - JSS plugin, adds default units to numeric values.
-1.  jss-plugin-syntax-expand - JSS plugin, gives you a better syntax than CSS itself.
+1.  jss-plugin-expand - JSS plugin, gives you a better syntax than CSS itself.
 1.  jss-plugin-vendor-prefixer - JSS plugin, adds vendor prefixes at runtime, in the browser (not for SSR)
 1.  jss-plugin-props-sort - JSS plugin, ensures alphabetical props order.
 1.  jss-plugin-isolate - JSS plugin, gives you rules isolation through automatic properties reset.